Flotomate/product_docs/source/asset-management/setting-up-asset-management.rst

     :align: center
     :alt: figure 58.3

-{Product} allows you to add custom Asset Sub-Types in the Asset Type Hierarchy.
+Flotomate allows you to add custom Asset Sub-Types in the Asset Type Hierarchy.
 You can create sub-types up to two levels.

 To add an Asset Type: